hediske/ChatApp/readme.md

 For the Redis integration in the backend server , we used Lettuce instead of Jedis because lettuce allows Reactive communication and building non-blocking servers .The goal of using Redis and Grpc is to establish a fast and reliable and reactive communication in the application for limited number of users at the same time.
 We setted up also a logging and error handling mechanism for the server using Java Log4j2 to be able to monitor and debug the server.

-To check the whole features you can check here .

 ## how to Run
 1- Start Envoy and Redis (need docker to be active first)